SOUTHERN B&B, BRUNDALL, NORFOLK

 WHAT’S THE SCOOP?
-If you’re looking for a warm welcome, you won’t be disappointed at Southern B&B. Owners Paul and Linda could give many five-star establishments a run for their money with their friendly approach and attention to detail.
-The B&B is situated in the village of Brundall, just five miles from Norwich city centre and with easy access to the Norfolk Broads.
-Whether you’re staying for a single night or several weeks, both you and your pet will be made to feel like part of the family.
+Paul and Linda, the owners of this dog-friendly B&B, give many five-star establishments a run for their money.
+Situated in the village of Brundall, just five miles from Norwich, the B&B is a great base for exploring both the city and the Norfolk Broads.
+Both you and your pet will be made to feel like part of the family.

 ARE MUDDY PAWS WELCOME?
 Most definitely.
-Your dog will need to bring their own bed and food bowls though, and it’s worth packing some throws and towels too, in case of bad weather.
+Well-behaved pets are welcome and they might even get some treats, if you’re lucky.
+Your dog will need to bring their own bed and food bowls though, and it’s worth packing some throws and towels for the furniture too, in case of bad weather.

-WHAT ERNIE LOVED: Having room to roam, playing with Lily, all the lovely walks on the doorstep
+WHAT ERNIE LOVED: Having room to roam around the accommodation, playing with Lily, all the lovely walks on the doorstep

 WHAT I LOVED: Chats with the friendly owners, being so close to Norwich, all the food!